 Being a regular sewer, I have noticed that I have a huge stash of fabrics that are less than one yard.
-This are basically left over fabric, but the pieces are so beautiful and fabric often so expensive that I can hardly imagine throwing any away.
+This is basically leftover fabric, but the pieces are so beautiful and fabric often so expensive that I can hardly imagine throwing any away.
 Also, Christmas is fast approaching and my gift list is still a long way from complete.
 Perhaps I can solve two problems at the same time..

 That's when I started thinking of pulling together a list of small sewing projects.
 These would items which require around one yard of fabric or less.
 If you're like me with a huge stash of such fabric scraps (I am sure you will be), I'm sure you've been waiting for just the right opportunity to use these special treasures.